-President Biden to sign bill making Juneteenth a federal holiday
+Biden signs bill making Juneteenth a national holiday

-WASHINGTON (NewsNation Now) — President Joe Biden Thursday is expected to sign a bill which would make Juneteenth, or June 19, a federal holiday commemorating the end of slavery.
+WASHINGTON (NewsNation Now) — President Joe Biden signed a law Thursday which makes Juneteenth, or June 19, a federal holiday commemorating the end of slavery.

+“This is a day of profound weight and profound power, a day in which we remember the moral stain, the terrible toll that slavery took on the country and continues to take,” Biden said.

 Juneteenth commemorates when the last enslaved African Americans learned they were free — two months after the Confederacy had surrendered.
-That was also about two and a half years after the Emancipation Proclamation freeing slaves in the Southern states.
+That was also about 2 1/2 years after the Emancipation Proclamation freeing slaves in the Southern states.

 The House voted 415-14 Wednesday to make Juneteenth the 12th federal holiday.
 All dissenting votes were from Republicans.
 The Senate passed the bill a day earlier under a unanimous consent agreement, which speeds up the process for considering legislation.